Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Discussion

 \subsubsection{Physical Origin of Rapid Reionization}

 As discussed in the previous sections, cosmic reionization suggested from our work and numerous other works suggest that rapid reionization.
 To clearly the trend, we plot our $\langle x_{\rm \HI} \rangle$ values inferred by JWST damping wing, JWST LAE equivalent width distribution \cite{Kageura25}, and Ly$\alpha$ luminosity function and spatial clustering by the LAE sample constructed from the imaging data of ground-based Subaru telescope \cite{Umeda25} in Figure \ref{xHI_compare}.
 We see that the $\langle x_{\rm \HI} \rangle$ rapidly transitions from 1 to 0 at the redshift range around $z\sim7-8$, where the electron scattering measurement by \cite{Planck20} infer to be the timing where the IGM are half ionized.
 To interpret such a rapid and late reionization history, we overplot several redshift evolution of $\langle x_{\rm \HI} \rangle$ with different cosmic reionization scenarios discussed in \cite{Kageura25}.
-We overplot the cosmic reionization scenario assuming $\zeta=20$, $T_{\rm vir}^{\rm min}=5\times10^4$ K, and the clumping factor of 3 at $z\sim5$.
+We overplot the ``faint galaxy dominated'' cosmic reionization scenario assuming $\zeta=20$, $T_{\rm vir}^{\rm min}=5\times10^4$ K, and the clumping factor of 3 at $z\sim5$.
 This scenario corresponds to the situation where the galaxies as faint as $M_{\rm UV}=-10$ contributes to the ionization of IGM and that the ionizing photons are mainly distributed by the faint galaxies (i.e., $M_{\rm UV}>-17$).
-The ionization of IGM starts earlier than our observed constraints for the faint galaxy dominant scenario, ending up more slower cosmic reionization.
-We also compare with the model inferred by \cite{Kageura25}based on the $x_{\rm \HI}$ measurements from Ly$\alpha$ forest by \cite{Bosman22}, Ly$\alpha+\beta$ dark gap measurements by \cite{2022ApJ...932...76Z}, Ly$\alpha$ luminosity function and clustering measurements by \cite{Umeda25}, and Ly$\alpha$ EW distributions by \cite{Kageura25}.
-Kageura's best model assumes $\zeta=10^{2.5}$ and $T_{\rm vir}^{\rm min}=10^{5.6}$ K. More physically speaking, Kageura's best model assumes that the ionization of IGM is dominated by the ionizing sources hosted by the dark matter halo with mass of $>10^{10.5}~M_{\odot}$ with ionizing photon escape fraction of 50\%.
-With scenario, the $x_{\rm \HI}$ evolution is more rapid and late than the faint dominant model, but still show tension between the $x_{\rm \HI}$ measurements at $z\sim8-9$, requiring even more rapid cosmic reionization to occur, indicating more extreme case assuming only ionization from the most massive halo may needed.
+The ionization of IGM starts earlier than our observed constraints for the faint galaxy dominant scenario, ending up more slower cosmic reionization history.
+We also compare with the ``best-fit'' model inferred by \cite{Kageura25} based on the $x_{\rm \HI}$ measurements from Ly$\alpha$ forest by \cite{Bosman22}, Ly$\alpha+\beta$ dark gap measurements by \cite{2022ApJ...932...76Z}, Ly$\alpha$ luminosity function and clustering measurements by \cite{Umeda25}, and Ly$\alpha$ EW distributions by \cite{Kageura25}.
+Kageura's ``best-fit'' model assumes $\zeta=10^{2.5}$ and $T_{\rm vir}^{\rm min}=10^{5.6}$ K. More physically speaking, Kageura's ``best-fit'' model assumes that the ionization of IGM is dominated by the ionizing sources hosted by the dark matter halo with mass of $>10^{10.5}~M_{\odot}$ with ionizing photon escape fraction of 50\%.
+With scenario, the $x_{\rm \HI}$ evolution is more rapid and late than the faint dominant model.
+We find that this rapid and late reionization scenario suggested by \cite{Kageura25}'s \Add{``best-fit'' model} are consistent with our inferred $x_{\rm \HI}$ values at all redshift within errorbars.
 Such an assumption is hard to interpret physically if we assume simple galaxy population.
 The AGNs may be the main driver of cosmic reionization, as AGN are most likely form earlier at the massive dark matter halos.
 However, the number density suggested from recent JWST observations suggest that the AGN cannot fully account for the ionization photon budget to complete cosmic reionization \citep[e.g.,][]{Harikane24b,Asthana24,Madau24}.
 Because most of the AGN discovery at $z>6$ relies on the broad Balmer line selection, the number density of TypeII AGN may be underestimated than the assumption made to assess the impact of AGN to cosmic reionization \citep{Scholtz23}.
 Further investigation on the AGNs at the EoR is essential to accurately predict how much AGN may contribute to the ionizing photon budget at the EoR.